 Jack: You’re nuts.

-Me: I hesitate to ask, but why do say that, Jack?
+Me: I hesitate to ask, but apart from the obvious, why do say that?

 Jack: My wife was never an Eskimo.

 I tried to figure it out, but my brain began to hurt.

 But of all the interesting people I met, John was the most interesting.